Vyral/jackson-campbell/_drafts/3-ways-to-sell-an-investment-property-with-little-capital-gains-tax.md

 youtube_code: ZxDJMXQ6vOI
 ---

-{% include youtube.html %} If you’re thinking about selling an investment property, you’ll want to avoid capital gains taxes.
-Here are three ways you can do that.
+{% include youtube.html %}<center>If you’re thinking about selling an investment property, you’ll want to avoid capital gains taxes.
+Here are three ways you can do that.</center>

 If you’re a real estate investor and you’re looking to sell a property while also minimizing your capital gains taxes, here are three different solutions that you can explore: